a7medkamel/eb2/README.md

   - one in powder room
   - the window pains probably just need to be re-aligned within their frames
   - some windows are hard to close (baby room)
-- [ ] there is a gap in the windows in the master bedroom, either same misalignment as other windows or between window frame and house framing.
-  - it is hidden behind the fir trims
-  - gap was letting in flys
-  - isolated the gap by blue taping a bunch of the trims, I will try to narrow down exactly under which trim the gap is

 ### Electric
 - [ ] power plug in guest bathroom doesn't work